 e.
 Submit the Company Tax Return to HMRC

-Registration for HMRC’s online services is required to file the CT600 form electronically, which is the preferred method due to its speed and the instant confirmation of receipt it provides.
-If necessary, a paper return can be filed, though this method is less efficient and more prone to errors.
+Registration for HMRC’s online services is required to file the CT600 form electronically, which is the required method in most cases.
+Paper returns are only accepted in limited circumstances.
 The company tax return must be submitted within 12 months of the end of the accounting period.
 For instance, if the accounting period ends on 31 March 2024, the tax return is due by 31 March 2025.

 f.
 Pay Corporation Tax